fjvallarino/monomer/tasks.md

     - Still need to provide method for custom mergeNeeded check
   - Avoid forced resize after merge (if an item needs more space, it should request it)
   - Avoid rebuilding glyphs if renderArea did not change for label
+  - Fix dialog not generating RenderOnce
+    - The issue was in zstack, where changing visible items should generate a resize request
+  - Review composite initialization.
+View creation can be moved to init
+    - Check if passing model directly is still correct

 - Pending
   - Add testing